Greenphx9/BTD6Mods/MilitaryParagons/README.md

-All credit goes to Greenphx9 for creating the mods

-Updated mod to v29 by Chiss5618

 Adds paragons for military towers.
 Credits to Depleted Supernova#1957 since im using the way he added paragons for this mod.

 Screenshot: